-Make the Change with Project Management
+Make the change with Project Management

 So, whether you’re leaving education or find yourself wanting to change your career, it’s never been easier to enter the lucrative world of project management.
 The big question is, how do you achieve the qualifications employers are looking for?

 Many of our students go on to enjoy successful careers in project management by simply starting a conversation that would lead them to learn the industry skill sets and gain the confidence needed to follow their unique path in life.
 For example, our StudentCare™ and Career Services teams consist of placing real people by your side every step of your journey with one-to-one personal guidance.
-This proactive support is not just about helping you achieve the certifications but, more importantly, helping you secure the job role of your dreams.
+This proactive support is not just about helping you achieve certifications but, more importantly, helping you secure the job role of your dreams.

-Why PM is a future-proof career
+Why project management is a future-proof career

 Project Management is a continuously evolving discipline that requires strong strategic decision-making and team management skills.
 Projects are becoming more complex, and project managers are expected to stay up to speed with emerging technology trends while navigating increasing regulation and governance or overcoming new challenges.

 The university experience typically consists of three years, and you are finished.
-But we believe the best way to future-proof your career is to remain by your side, helping you learn new skills and globally recognised certifications.
-In addition, we believe that student support is not just about preparing you to enter a role in project management, but we want to help you work towards your next promotion.
+But we believe the best way to future-proof your career is to remain by your side, helping you learn new skills and gain globally recognised certifications.
+In addition, we believe that student support is not just about preparing you to enter a role in project management, but we want to help you work towards your next goal.

 How project management caters to all personality types